Outdoor Activities in the Scottish Highlands

 You can learn more about Rothiemurchus and all they have to offer on their website – http://rothiemurchus.net/

-Why not check out some of the organisations that can help you be active:
+Why not check out some of the operators that can help you be active:

 - Inverness Bike Hire – Mountain bike hire in the centre of Inverness